trifle-io/trifle-io/docs/trifle-stats-rb/transponders/index.md

 transponders = [
   { 'b' => Trifle::Stats::Transponder::Average.new }
 ]
+transponder = Trifle::Stats::Transponder::Average.new(series: series)
-=> [...]
+=> ...
-Trifle::Stats::Transponder.new(series: series, transponders: transponders).transpond
+series = transponder.transpond(path: 'b')
 => {at: [...], values: [{a: 1, b: {sum: 12, count: 3, average: 4}}, {a: 2, b: {sum: 42, count: 6, average: 7}}]}
 ```

 > Note: `path` is a list of keys joined by dot.
 Ie `orders.shipped.count` would represent value at `{orders: { shipped: { count: ... } } }`.

-You can define as many transponders as you want.
-They are executed in the specified order and any following transponder can consume values added by previous transponder.
+You can define and chain as many transponders as you want.
+Just always make sure you preserve the _transponded_ series.